TomasHubelbauer/selfie/readme.md

 Also, open the screenshot in a new tab, so tweaking the region numbers or the outline placement can be done on the page without losing its state.

+### Fix `detect.js` to work with `detect2.png` and `detect3.png`

+For some reason it doesn't like these files even though the rectangle there is pretty pronounced.
+The test is in `test/detect.html`.
+This should also fix the problem in `worker.js` which is not working due to this right now.
+It seems the problem is only with files created in Chrome, in Firefox, this feature works.
+In Safari, the whole thing collapses due to ESM in Web Workers support missing.